aio-libs/aiohttp/docs/client_reference.rst

    Redirect URL is malformed, e.g. it does not contain host part.

-   Derived from :exc:`InvalidUrlClientError` and `RedirectClientError`
+   Derived from :exc:`InvalidUrlClientError` and :exc:`RedirectClientError`

 .. exception:: NonHttpUrlRedirectClientError

    Redirect URL does not contain http schema.

-   Derived from :exc:`RedirectClientError` and `NonHttpUrlClientError`
+   Derived from :exc:`RedirectClientError` and :exc:`NonHttpUrlClientError`

 .. class:: ContentDisposition